 Acute bronchitis is usually caused by a viral infection.
-It may also be caused by physical or chemical agents -- dusts, allergens, strong fumes, and those from chemical cleaning compounds, or tobacco smoke.
-Acute asthmatic bronchitis may happen as the result of an asthma attack, or it may be the cause of an asthma attack.
+It may also be caused by physical or chemical agents.
+These include dusts, allergens, strong fumes, and those from chemical cleaning compounds, or tobacco smoke.
+Asthma may lead to acute bronchitis or acute bronchitis may cause asthma flare-ups.

 In children, the most common cause of bronchitis is a virus, although it can be caused by bacteria.
 Acute bronchitis is usually a mild condition.
-When it is caused by a virus, which is most of the time, antibiotics will not help.
+Antibiotics should not be used to treat acute viral bronchitis.

 Acute bronchitis may follow the common cold or other viral infections in the upper respiratory tract.
-It may also occur in children with chronic sinusitis, allergies, or those with enlarged tonsils and adenoids.
+It occurs more often in children with chronic sinusitis, allergies, or those with enlarged tonsils and adenoids.
 Pneumonia is a complication that can follow bronchitis.